 It is used widely in commerce, either as concentrated liquid chemicals diluted in water or as talc, to accelerate plant growth, postpone fruit drop, improve root formation, and create seedless types by parthenogenetic fruiting.
 IAA has been applied topically to numerous crops, including groundnuts, to improve fruit size and subsequently seed yield.
 IAA was successfully employed to improve the growth and yield of barley varieties, and it boosted the seed output of rice, sesame, and soybeans (Keswani et al. 2020).

-RESIDUES
+ACCUMULATION OF THE PGRs AND THEIR RESIDUES

 There are several reports on the finding of plant growth regulator residues in fruits.
 The impact of residues on the public health has to be studied in detail.
 Reports on the studies of residue of PGR’s are rare, but taking into consideration the impact on mammalian health needs more impetus on the investigations in commonly used fruits and vegetables.

-Different residue studies carried out in Greece in 2003 and 2004 demonstrated that the residual gibberellic acid in the control and treatment samples after six applications on seedless table grape types at 14 and 28 days post application was below the detection limit (0.05 mg/kg).
-According to a study on storage stability, frozen at -18°C, GA3 residues were stable for up to two years (Alvarez et al. 2012) The amounts of ethephon and its conjugates, the metabolite 2-hydroxyethyl phosphonic acid (HEPA) were at the same rate in the edible portion (grain) of wheat and cereals.
+Different residue studies carried out in Greece in 2003 and 2004 demonstrated that the residual gibberellic acids in the control and treatment samples after six applications on seedless table grape types at 14 and 28 days post application was below the detection limit (0.05 mg/kg).
+According to a study on storage stability, frozen at -18°C, GA3 residues were stable for up to two years (Alvarez et al. 2012).

+The amounts of ethephon and its conjugates, the metabolite 2-hydroxyethyl phosphonic acid (HEPA) were at the same rate in the edible portion (grain) of wheat and cereals.
 The predominant residue component in tomatoes was ethephon, with HEPA present in amounts more than 0.15 mg eq/kg (over 10% TRR).
 Conjugates did not make up a sizable portion of tomato fruit residue whereas the majority of residues in cotton came from parent ethephon, with metabolite HEPA being present at far lower concentrations (Alvarez et al. 2023).

 Following a treatment of C14 maleic hydrazide to both poultry and ruminants, the total residues in the former were determined to be 27.5% TRR, 54.5% TRR in the egg yolk, and 84% TRR in the muscle.
 It was discovered that in ruminants, the kidney had 86% TRR and the muscle 53% TRR.
 The most suitable residue marker for tracking in cattle matrices was maleic hydrazide itself.
 TRR in potatoes treated with maleic hydrazide was 89% seven days post exposure( Arena et al., 2016) Triazole alanine (78 percent TRR in radish roots), triazole lactic acid (20 percent TRR in wheat grain, radish tubers), and triazole acetic acid (52 percent TRR in wheat straw) made up the leftovers of paclobutrazol in rotational crops.It was highly present in the enevironment and was shown to be toxic to aquatic animals ( Arena et al. 2010).